-UPMC Pinnacle cardiologists use electrophysiology studies to diagnose heart rhythm problems.
+UPMC in central Pa. cardiologists use electrophysiology studies to diagnose heart rhythm problems.

 When you choose UPMC in Central Pa. for your EP study, you will receive expert care from some of the region's most experienced cardiologists who diagnose and treat all types of irregular heart rhythms.